What is Abenomics?

 Other key areas of regulatory reform include farming, employment, energy/environment, and health/medical care.
 In view of its growing aging population, Abe intends to make radical reforms that could also expand its medical care industry globally.
 However, many of these reforms could risk alienating his LDP party from key lobbyist groups.

 Abenomics has certainly begun on a positive note, with the Nikkei rising sharply and consumers becoming increasingly positive.
 More recently, Japan's economy has been cooling off and the threat of deflation has resurfaced.
 The "third arrow" of structural reforms has put a dent on inflation that has helped it in the past and the future continues to look uncertain.

 By late-2015, economists remain concerned that the economy may have begun to contract, potentially tipping it into its second recession since Abe took office.
 Leaders have insisted that investment and wage growth are needed to keep deflation under control - two elements that Abenomics has failed to attract thus far.

 By mid-2017, Japan's rate of inflation has been on the rise but remains well-below the Bank of Japan's target rate.
-Inflation reached just 0.5% in July, which remains far off from the central bank's long-term 2% annual inflation target.
+Inflation reached just 0.5 percent in July, which remains far off from the central bank's long-term 2 percent annual inflation target.
 The weakness in inflation has mirrored that of many other developed economies, including the United States and European countries.